DeepDoge/purify.js/README.md

 By keeping it pure, **purify.js** adds necessary functionality while avoiding the limitations and intricate bugs of modern JavaScript frameworks.

-## What is Next and Caveats
+## Future Plans and Caveats

+### Future Plans

--   **JSDoc Support**: I moved from JSDoc to TS.
-There has been some issues with the JSDoc ([TypeScript#33136](https://github.com/microsoft/TypeScript/issues/33136), [TypeScript#46369](https://github.com/microsoft/TypeScript/issues/46369)).
-I couldnt generate .d.ts files from JSDoc because it mostly pukes garbage.
-And I had to maintain .js and .d.ts files seperatly, which made me move to just TS.
-But TS also has its problems especially with inner classes.
-That's why I had to use JSDoc and .d.ts for `signals.js` instead of just having `signals.ts`.
-When JSDoc support is better I would really wanna move to it permanently.
+-   **JSDoc Support**: Initially, I used JSDoc for documentation but encountered issues generating .d.ts files ([TypeScript#33136](https://github.com/microsoft/TypeScript/issues/33136), [TypeScript#46369](https://github.com/microsoft/TypeScript/issues/46369)).
+Maintaining separate .js and .d.ts files was cumbersome, prompting a switch to TypeScript (TS).
+However, TS has its problems, especially with inner classes.
+Hence, I had to use JSDoc and .d.ts for `signals.js` instead of just `signals.ts`.
+When JSDoc support improves, I plan to return to it permanently.

+-   **Real-World Application and PWA Template**: I plan to build a project using **purify.js** to test its robustness in a complex environment.
+This will help identify any gaps and refine the library.
+Additionally, I aim to create a PWA (Progressive Web App) template or package to enhance the **purify.js** experience for building progressive web apps.

+### Current Limitations

 -   **Lifecycle and Reactivity**: Currently, I use Custom Elements to detect if an element is connected to the DOM, wrapping signal renders in Custom Elements with `display: contents` style.
 This approach has CSS limitations, such as `.parent > *` not selecting all children if some are signals.
 Similar workarounds are needed for attributes bound with signals.